astrotime/timenomad_app/collections/_posts/2019-07-05-gemstones-jewellery-sacred-geometry-circle.md

 ## Lapis Lazuli — the “alpha” of all magic

-Lapis Lazuli is perhaps the undeniably “alpha” gemstone when it comes all things magical and astrological.
+Lapis Lazuli is the undeniable “alpha” gemstone when it comes to all things magical and astrological.
 Adored and respected since the times immemorial, lapis lazuli combines deep blue of astral spaces with golden speckles that bring sharpness to vision and enhance intuition.
+This necklace reveals the true magician in its wearer.

 <div class="container post-pullout-box dark">
   <div class="row">